Latest News

 This trickle of cargoes is a welcome relief for import-dependent countries, but it does not mean that the global energy market is returning to its normal state.

-These movements are a fraction of the 140 vessels which crossed the Hormuz every day before the conflict.
-This means that global markets are still tight and vulnerable.
-They also point to a new world order.
-Iran is now dictating not just whether Hormuz will be 'open or closed', but also who can use it.
-This arrangement could last beyond the current conflict while laying the foundations for the next.
+These?movements are a fraction of the 140 vessels which crossed the Hormuz every day before the conflict.
+This means that global markets remain fragile and tight.
+They also point to an emerging new order.
+Iran is now dictating not only if Hormuz will be open or closed but also who can use it.
+This arrangement could last beyond the current conflict, and plant the seeds for the next.

 PATTERNS CHANGE

-Gulf exporters such as Saudi Arabia, United Arab Emirates (UAE), Qatar, Kuwait and Bahrain - whose economies rely on an unhindered hydrocarbon flow - will be concerned by any system where Tehran decides which cargoes are sent to global markets, and at what price.
+Gulf exporters such as Saudi Arabia, United Arab Emirates (UAE), Qatar, Kuwait and Bahrain - whose economies rely on an unhindered hydrocarbon flow - will be concerned by a system where Tehran decides what cargoes are sent to global markets, and at what price.

 STASIS DEVELOPS INTO CONFLICT

-The logic leads to a grim conclusion.
-This selective transit pattern, mediated by Iran, could become a norm that persists even if there is a ceasefire.
-Tehran may agree that the strait be reopened in exchange for concessions from the United States, but full and unconditional freedom of movement is unlikely.
+This logic leads to a grim conclusion.
+This selective transit pattern, mediated by Iran, could become a norm that persists even if a ceasefire agreement is reached.
+Tehran may agree that the strait be reopened to gain concessions from the U.S., but full and unconditional freedom of movement is unlikely.

-This?stasis is inherently unstable, and would institutionalise disruption instead of resolving the problem.
-As all sides test the limits to control the energy flow through the strait, a renewed confrontation between Tehran and Washington and possibly with Gulf states would become more likely.
+This'stasis' would be unstable by nature - it would institutionalise disruption, rather than resolve it.
+As all sides test the limits to control the energy flow through the strait, a renewed confrontation between Tehran and Washington and possibly with Gulf States would become more likely.

 You like this column?
 Open Interest (ROI) is your new essential source of global financial commentary.
 Follow ROI on LinkedIn and X. Listen to the Morning Bid podcast daily on Apple, Spotify or the app.
 Subscribe to the Morning Bid podcast and hear journalists discussing the latest news in finance and markets seven days a weeks.